高级检索+

 生长育肥猪智能分群系统对猪只行为和生产性能的影响

-Effects of intelligent sorting system for fattening pigs on pig behavior and production performance
+Effects of an intelligent sorting system for fattening pigs on individual behavior and production performance

 /